jasonbdaniels/encounter-website/messages.md

 permalink: /messages/
 ---

-{% comment %}
-Because how markdown is rendered with liquid, the following table has to be on one line.
-To edit, wrap the code in a couple of new-line characters, make the edits, then remove the new-line characters.
-{% endcomment %}

 {% assign this_year = "now" | date: "%Y" %}
 {% assign messages = "" | split: " " %}